pine-1244/JavaScript-ECMAScript/README.md

-# Curso Grátis de JavaScript e ECMAScript para Iniciantes
+# Free JavaScript and ECMAScript Course for Beginners

-> Curso de linguagem JavaScript, voltado para iniciantes e para quem quiser aprender mais sobre ECMAScript, a versão padronizada do JS.
-Em um curso patrocinado pelo Google, o professor Gustavo Guanabara vai ensinar o conteúdo básico em 6 módulos:
+> A JavaScript course designed for beginners and anyone wishing to learn more about ECMAScript, the standardized version of JS.
+In this course sponsored by Google, instructor Gustavo Guanabara teaches the fundamentals across 6 modules:

-### Módulo 01: Conhecendo o JavaScript
+### Module 01: Getting to Know JavaScript
-    1. O que JavaScript é capaz de fazer?
+1. What can JavaScript do?
-    2. Como chegamos até aqui?
+2. How did we get here?
-    3. Dandos os primeiros passos
+3. Taking the first steps
-    4. Criando o seu primeiro script
+4. Creating your first script
-### Módulo 02: Comandos básicos do JavaScript
+### Module 02: Basic JavaScript Commands
-    5. Variáveis e Tipos Primitivos
+5. Variables and Primitive Types
-    6. Tratamento de dados
+6. Data Handling
-    7. Operadores (Parte 1)
+7. Operators (Part 1)
-    8. Operadores (Parte 2)
+8. Operators (Part 2)
-### Módulo 03: Document Object Model
+### Module 03: Document Object Model
-### Módulo 04: Condições em JavaScript
+### Module 04: Conditions in JavaScript
-### Módulo 05: Repetições (laços) em JavaScript
+### Module 05: Repetition (Loops) in JavaScript
-### Módulo 06: Avançando nos estudos em JavaScript
+### Module 06: Advancing Your JavaScript Studies